saastechacademy/foundation/udm/beginner/product-assoc.md

 <ProductAssoc productAssocTypeId="PRODUCT_COMPLEMENT" productId="9000" productIdTo="9005" sequenceNum="2" fromDate="2010-07-16 18:06:59.267"/>
 ```

-### Recommended (Also Bought) Product Association
+### Recommended (Also Bought) Product Association :
 Recommended (Also Bought) Products
 Recommended products are used to influence customer to buy more products based on the tendency to buy the products that other customer have also bought.
 These product might belong to same category or from completely different category.
 By showing products as "Who bought this also bought" merchandiser provides customer an opportunity to suggest the products that customer might also like to purchase based on his/her current choice of the product.

 These products are quite similar to Cross-sell and Up-sell products but recommended products are not necessarily related based on price, feature or dependent usability.
 It can be any product which merchandiser wants the customer to know without having customer specifically browse that product.

-Product Association
+**Product Association**
 Also Bought product association allow merchandiser to associated products that he/she would like to recommend to the customer with the current product being browsed or purchased.
 You can associate any number of products as Also-Bought or recommendation.

 For association products in this association type you should have all the products already setup in the database.
 For more number of recommended products, ordering should be provided so that products with higher preference would be displayed to the customer at first glance without scrolling.

-Purpose: This association is basically used by merchandiser to advertise or introduce customer with other products on the site without having customer browse that category/product by them selves.
+**Purpose:** This association is basically used by merchandiser to advertise or introduce customer with other products on the site without having customer browse that category/product by them selves.

 Sample Data Setup
 Prerequisite Data: